Social Policy courses for 2022

 Assessment is varied across the programme and includes portfolios, policy briefs, presentations, critical review of literature, timed essays, essays, and unseen examinations.

-Final-year single honours students and those studying social policy with with quantitative research methods or with criminology also write a research-based dissertation.
+Final-year single honours students and those studying social policy with management, quantitative research methods, or criminology also write a research-based dissertation.
 Students on other joint honours courses may choose a dissertation as an optional unit.

 What are my career prospects?

-When it comes to choosing a career, social policy graduates often have the best of both worlds.
+A degree in social policy gives you the best of both worlds.
 The degree can be vocational, leading to careers in a range of public, private and voluntary sector services.
-About a third of our graduates enter the public sector, including the national management training schemes for the NHS, local government and the civil service.
+About one third of our graduates enter the public sector, including the national management training schemes for the NHS, local government and the civil service.

-Social Policy is also a non-vocational degree and our graduates compete successfully for graduate opportunities that do not require specific subject knowledge but rather a set of skills, such as communication, teamwork and problem solving, in careers such as journalism, development, advertising, housing, Corporate Social Responsibility (CSR), finance and public relations.
+Social Policy is also a non-vocational degree and our graduates achieve opportunities that do not require specific subject knowledge but rather skills such as communication, teamwork and problem solving, in careers such as journalism, development, advertising, housing, Corporate Social Responsibility (CSR), finance and PR.

-Social policy also unlocks many opportunities for further study and our graduates also pursue professional vocations, such as law, teaching and social work.
+Our graduates also pursue further study and professional vocations such as law, teaching and social work.